caterinasworld/nasa-facts/README.md

-# Getting Started with Create React App
+# NASA Facts Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with the [NASA APOD API](https://api.nasa.gov/) and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).